BYUHPC/sci-comp-course/readings/mpi.md

 ## MPI

 The [Message Passing Interface (MPI)](https://en.wikipedia.org/wiki/Message_Passing_Interface) is an interface for passing data between processes using messages.
+It allows for **distributed memory** programming, unlike OpenMP or C++ threads which require **shared memory**; this means that an MPI program can span multiple nodes.
 These processes can be on the same machine or across nodes.
 All MPI programs being with a call to `MPI_Init` and end with `MPI_Finalize`.
 The MPI functions are defined in `mpi.h`.

 ```c++
 #include <iostream>